Nam-Duong427/CTF/reverse engineering/gogo/solution.md

 Enter Password: aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 Try again!
 ```
-The hints said use objdump or ghidra but in this challenge, IDA pro stays with me.
+I use IDA pro and Ghidra in this challenge.

 Opening IDA pro, and look for main function.
 You can see several functions like main.checkPassword, main.getFlag..

 The program tells us to enter password so firstly I check the checkPassword function.

-Go to View -> Open subviews and choose generate pseudocode or hit F5
+Go to View -> Open subviews and choose Generate pseudocode or hit F5

+And this code appear :
 ```C
 // main.checkPassword
 bool __golang main_checkPassword(string_0 input)